faizilham/msc-thesis/main/ch4_simple_model.typ

 === Utilization analysis with safely-reachable values

 A lot of work for utilization analysis is already done by the safely-reachable analysis.
-The utilization analysis becomes quite simple: resolve the arguments into the set of safely-reachable construction call sites using the Source function, then mark those values as utilized.
-We use the same lattices as in the backward analysis.
+The utilization analysis becomes simpler: resolve the arguments into the set of safely-reachable construction call sites using the Source function, then mark those values as utilized.

+We use a quite different lattice than the one in the backward analysis, as shown in @eq:ForwardLattice.
+Instead of an linearly-ordered lattice of $(bot, "UT", top)$, the utilization lattice $U$ is a flat lattice with the partial ordering #box($bot #h(5pt) leqsq NU, UT leqsq top$).
+The lattice $U$ has four values: $top$ which means "maybe utilized or not" or "unknown", $UT$ which means "definitely utilized" (equivalent to UT), $NU$ which means "definitely not utilized" and $bot$ which means "not created" or "not accessible".
+Currently, the utilization status $NU$ is not really useful, but this will become useful when we include utilization pre-requisites later.
+The program state lattice $S$ is a mapping from the construction calls instead of references since any variables and other expressions are resolved with the Sources function.

 $
-  U = "LinearLat"(bot, "UT", top) \
+  U = "FlatLat"({NU, UT}) \
   S = "MapLat"("Cons" -> U)
-$
+$ <eq:ForwardLattice>

 The transfer functions $evalbracket("_") :: "Node" -> S$ are defined by @eq:ForwardUtil, given $sp = evalentry(p)$.